Women's Law Center of Maryland

 Violence Against Women Act: Eligibility Requirements for a VAWA Self-Petition

-• You are eligible for a VAWA self-petition if you demonstrate the following eligibility requirements:
+• The WLC can support your VAWA self-petition if you demonstrate the following eligibility requirements:

 • You have a qualifying relationship as the: